lmsqueezy/laravel/README.md

 #### Webhooks In Production

 For production, we'll need to setup things manually.
-Go to [your Lemon Squeezy's webhook settings](https://app.lemonsqueezy.com/settings/webhooks) and point the url to your app's domain.
+The package already ships with a route so all that's left is to go to [your Lemon Squeezy's webhook settings](https://app.lemonsqueezy.com/settings/webhooks) and point the url to your app's domain.
 The path you should point to is `/lemon-squeezy/webhook` by default.
 Make sure to select all event types.

 > [!NOTE]
 > We also very much recommend to [verify webhook signatures](#verifying-webhook-signatures) in production.